-The accounts of the Drainage District are organized and operated on the basis of funds.
-A fund is an independent fiscal and accounting entity with a separate set of selfbalancing accounts.
+The accounts of the District are organized and operated on the basis of funds.
+A fund is an independent fiscal and accounting entity with a separate set of self-balancing accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The minimum number of funds is maintained consistent with legal and managerial requirements.

-The funds of the Drainage District are classified as governmental.
-The emphasis on fund financial statements is on major governmental.
+The District maintains only one fund.
+It is categorized as a governmental fund.
+The emphasis on fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 A fund is considered major if it is the primary operating fund of the entity or meets the following criteria: